floooh/kc85.zig/IMPLEMENTATION.md

 the explicit integer conversion rules, but I've come around full circle.
 It's actually a good thing, and doesn't add much friction after getting used to it.

-As I wrote above, my single one "better C" feature of Zig is "if and switch are expressions", but that's kinda expected :)
+As I wrote above, my single-most-used "better C" feature of Zig is "if and switch are expressions", but that's kinda expected :)

 Ok, one final nitpick, which hasn't been much of a problem in the actual emulator